 You’ll hear it time and time again.
-The money is in your email list.
+The money is in your email marketing.

 Building a strong mailing list of your fans is one of the most valuable things that you can do within your marketing strategy.
 Social media could all be destroyed tomorrow, and those followers would be lost.